 If you are experiencing non-life threatening illnesses or injuries, your primary care provider or clinic after-hours contact can help you determine when to seek emergency care.

 Our healthcare system is working with the Arkansas Department of Health as a statewide trauma system is developed.
-White River Medical Center and WRMC Medical Complex Cherokee Village ER are Level III Trauma Centers and Stone County Medical Center is a Level IV Trauma Center.
+White River Medical Center and WRMC Medical Complex Cherokee Village ER are Level III Trauma Centers.
 All WRHS Emergency facilities are a part of Arkansas's trauma network designed to improve the care of patients across the state by providing access to the most appropriate care as quickly as possible.

 Cooperative agreements with helicopter and ground ambulance organizations ensure the availability of medical transportation to and from WRHS facilities as needed.